Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsection{Multi-Sensor-Based Dueling Deep Q-learning Network}

-For simple reinforcement learning tasks, all Q-values $Q(\mathbf{S},\mathcal{A})$ can be stored in a Q-table and reinforcement learning can be achieved by querying and updating this Q-table.
-However, when the states are too complicated, it is hugely space- and time-consuming to maintain such a huge Q-table.
-Therefore, we need to build a neural network whose input is a state $\mathbf{S}_t$, and output is the Q-value of all actions under this state $Q(\mathbf{S}_t,\mathcal{A})$.
-The neural network achieves the same functionality as the Q-table, but is more compact and efficient.
+For simple reinforcement learning tasks, all Q-values $Q(\mathbf{S},\mathcal{A})$ can be stored in a Q-table, with reinforcement learning achieved by querying and updating this Q-table.
+However, when the states become overly complex, maintaining such a vast Q-table is significantly space- and time-consuming.
+Consequently, a neural network is required, in which the input is a state $\mathbf{S}_t$, and the output is the Q-value of all actions under this state $Q(\mathbf{S}_t,\mathcal{A})$.
+The neural network provides the same functionality as the Q-table but in a more compact and efficient manner.

-In this paper, the structure of the proposed Multi-Sensor-Based Dueling Deep Q-learning Network (MS-Dueling-DQN) is shown in Figure \ref{fig:5}, the grayscale image $I$ from the camera will be inputted into a CNN branch after a few rounds of convolution, and the feature map will be flattened as a Fully Connected Layer (FCL).
-Then it will be concatenated with $\mathbf{P},\mathbf{F}$, which come from the F/T sensor and the UR\_RTDE.
+In this paper, the structure of the proposed Multi-Sensor-Based Dueling Deep Q-learning Network (MS-Dueling-DQN) is depicted in Figure \ref{fig:5}.
+The grayscale image $I$ from the camera is input into a CNN branch following several rounds of convolution, and the resulting feature map is flattened into a Fully Connected Layer (FCL).
+Subsequently, it is concatenated with $\mathbf{P},\mathbf{F}$, originating from the F/T sensor and the UR\_RTDE.